Film: A Day at the Races

 - Nonverbal Miscommunication: When Harpo tries to warn Chico about the frame job against Groucho.
 He gets it eventually.

-- Real Joke Name: Narrowly averted, Groucho Marx's character was going to be Doctor Quackenbush, but MGM's Legal department heard from an actual Dr. Quackenbush complaining, so the name was changed to Hackenbush.
+- Real Joke Name: Averted, Groucho Marx's character was going to be Doctor Quackenbush, but MGM's Legal department heard from an actual Dr. Quackenbush complaining, so the name was changed to Hackenbush.

 - Spiritual Successor: The basic plot is markedly similar to the previous Marx Brothers film, A Night at the Opera, except with horse-racing instead of opera.